TORONTO, ON - A young child suffered several broken bones following a pedestrian accident in east Toronto on Thursday evening....

-Wrongful Death Claim Lawyers in Toronto
+Wrongful Death Claim Lawyer in Toronto

 Wrongful death occurs in situations where someone is killed due to the wrongdoing, negligence or recklessness of another.
 While most of these instances can occur in car accidents, there may be other events including medical malpractice, work-related events and product liability injuries that can lead to a wrongful death claim.